obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails-part-2.md

 #### Building The Toggle Buttons

-We can see in the toolbar that there are 3 groups of buttons that will toggle on/off some functionality in the room: mute/unmute all, disable/enable microphone, and disable/enable video camera.
-For all three we will use two buttons from Vivd and then use Javascript to hide the inactive button.
+We can see in the toolbar that there are 3 groups of buttons that will toggle on/off some features in the room: mute/unmute all, disable/enable microphone, and disable/enable video camera.
+For all three we will use two buttons from Vivid and then use Javascript to hide the inactive button.

 ```
 <!-- Mute all / Unmute all -->